arbor-sim/arbor/doc/concepts/recipe.rst

     The ranks then coordinate to redistribute cells over MPI ranks so that each rank has a balanced workload.
-Finally, each rank groups its local cells into :cpp:type:`cell_group` s that balance the work over threads (and GPU accelerators if available).
+Finally, each rank groups its local cells into :cpp:type:`cell_group` s that balance the work over threads (and GPU accelerators, if available).

 .. topic:: 2.
 Model building

-    The model building phase takes the cells assigned to the local rank, and builds the local cell groups and the part of the communication network by querying the recipe for more information about the cells assigned to it.
+    The model-building phase takes the cells assigned to the local rank, and builds the local cell groups and the part of the communication network by querying the recipe for more information about the cells assigned to it.